-Serbia: State has allocated 21.9 million euros for fuel reserve instead of buying crude oil29.
-January 2018. / News Serbia Energy
+Serbia: State has allocated 21.9 million euros for fuel reserve instead of buying crude oil, News Serbia Energy

 Instead of buying crude oil and derivatives and thus replenishing warehouses in order to form mandatory oil reserves, as prescribed by the European Union standards, Serbia still spends tens of millions of euros to reserve a fuel overseas.